 With his engaging personality, gentle teaching style, virtuosic mbira playing ability, and deep immersion in his culture, Musekiwa is almost always asked to come back for repeat visits.

-Three successful tours through the U.S. and Canada (in 2008, 2009, and 2011) confirm Patience’s ability to convey musical as well as cultural content to her students.
-Patience takes her teaching role seriously; patient yet precise, she brings energy and authenticity to all her classes and performances.
+Six successful tours through the US and Canada (2008, 2009, 2011, 2013, 2015 and 2017) confirm Patience’s ability to convey musical as well as cultural content to her students.
+Patience takes her teaching role seriously; patient and precise, she brings energy and authenticity to all her classes and performances.